Chethan-Rao-04/3pChessM2/documentation/Architecture.md

 # Three Player Chess - Architecture Documentation

 ## System Overview
 This document describes the architecture and design decisions for the Three Player Chess game.
-The system is built as a client-server application using Spring Boot for the backend and a web-based frontend.
+The system is built as a monolithic application using Spring Boot with an integrated frontend.

 ## Technology Stack